ChristianCorby/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model

 2. What is an event?

+An action that manipulates the page in some way

 3. What is an event listener?

+It triggers an event when the specified action is taken

 4. Why would we convert a NodeList into an Array?

+In order to be manipulated in JS

 5. What is a component?

 ### Git Set up